 What you can learn from Move into Life

 Move into Life is a practice you can dip into or make a part of daily life.
 It soon becomes a way into understanding yourself differently.
 You can:

 Move into Life is a 'foundation programme for embodiment'.
-Read more on this site and, if you're interested, attend one or more workshops from the annual workshop programme.
-You'll get a stimulating personal practice for the whole year and a thorough understanding of movement as ‘the skill of skills’.
+You can attend just one or two workshops or the whole year's programme or anything in between.
+Read more and, if you're interested, start with a workshop that appeals to you.
+If you decide to attend more, you'll gradually build a stimulating personal practice and a thorough understanding of movement as ‘the skill of skills’.

 My life’s work has been to learn about, study and explore the way we move in daily life and, in parallel, to engage with movement as an art form.

-I have studied movement (notably Amerta Movement for over 24 years, with Suprapto Suryodarmo), explored movement as a form of meditation, worked as a movement psychotherapist, completed a PhD on ecological movement and I have created an annual programme of movement workshops and courses that I call Move into Life®.
-The next cycle of workshops begins in February 2016.
+I have studied movement (notably Amerta Movement for over 30 years, with Suprapto Suryodarmo), explored movement as a form of meditation, worked as a movement psychotherapist, completed a PhD on ecological movement and I have created an annual programme of movement workshops and courses that I call Move into Life®.

 Join my mailing list

 For details of new workshops and events,

 please sign up.
 You can unsubscribe at any time.